argythana/dev_boilerplate_course/README.md

 **You are encouraged to use freely any source of info that works best for you.**
 Assuming everything delivered is correct, there is an extra checkbox concerning the exam grades:
 The three higher grades will be:
-10 for the first one to finish, 9.5 for the second, 9 for the third, *provided that they finish 30 minutes before the end of the exam*.
+10 for the first one to finish, 9.5 for the second, 9 for the third, 8.5 for the fourth, **provided that they finish 15 minutes before the end of the exam**.
-Everyone else who finishes everything at least 20 minutes before the end of the exam will get at least 8.5.
+Everyone else who finishes everything at least 15 minutes before the end of the exam will get at least 8.5.

 # Lectures material